-C-Zero Raises $11.5M to Scale up ‘Turquoise Hydrogen’ Technology
+C-Zero Raises $11.5M to Scale Up ‘Turquoise Hydrogen’ Technology

-The promise of a hydrogen economy to replace fossil fuels is commonly centered on the potential for ‘green hydrogen,’ generated via electrolysis of water with carbon-free electricity.
-But the vast majority of today’s industrial hydrogen production is ‘grey,’ made from natural gas via steam methane reforming — a process that emits carbon dioxide, but at a low cost that electrolysis will struggle to beat over the coming decades.
+The promise of a hydrogen economy to replace fossil fuels is commonly centered on the potential for "green hydrogen," generated via electrolysis of water with carbon-free electricity.
+But the vast majority of today’s industrial hydrogen production is "gray," made from natural gas via steam methane reforming — a process that emits carbon dioxide but at a low cost that electrolysis will struggle to beat over the coming decades.

 But natural gas can also be converted to hydrogen without the carbon emissions, via another spectrum of the hydrogen palette.
-These include ‘blue hydrogen” — steam methane reforming with carbon capture and storage — or another technique, methane pyrolysis, that had earned the moniker of ‘turquoise’ for merging blue and green.
+These include "blue hydrogen” — steam methane reforming with carbon capture and storage — or another technique, methane pyrolysis, that had earned the moniker of "turquoise" for merging blue and green.

 That’s the target of C-Zero, a startup that’s won the backing of venture capital investors to take its approach from lab tests to pilot plant scale.
 On Tuesday the Santa Barbara, Calif.-based company announced an $11.5 million Series A round led by Bill Gates-founded Breakthrough Energy Ventures and Eni Next, the venture investing arm of Italian oil company Eni.
-Other investors included AP Ventures and Mitsubishi Heavy Industries, the Japanese industrial giant investing in a high-profile project aimed at creating a hydrogen hub for the Western U.S..
+Other investors included AP Ventures and Mitsubishi Heavy Industries, the Japanese industrial giant investing in a high-profile project aimed at creating a hydrogen hub for the Western U.S.

 The company has also won $3 million through two grants from the U.S. Department of Energy, and a $350,000 project with California utilities Pacific Gas & Electric and Southern California Gas to test certain elements of its pyrolysis reactor design.
 The new investment is meant to fund its first pilot-scale production facility, CEO Zach Jones said in an interview.